Why is Stormwater an Issue?

 can choke, suffocate, or disable aquatic life like ducks, fish, turtles, and birds.

-motor oil can poison aquatic life.
+can poison aquatic life.

 Polluted stormwater can affect drinking water sources.